mahjong-hamburg/resources/buying_a_set_and_a_mat.md

 The non-Japanese mahjong sets usually have
 - bigger (and heavier) tiles - most likely too big to fit on a Japanese mat
-- there are no scoring sticks for Japanese mahjong
+- no scoring sticks for Japanese mahjong
 - a different wind marker - usually a 6-sided dice with a round plastic holder
-- the white dragon has a rectangular frame
+- white dragons with a rectangular frame on them
-- there are no red fives (not used in the EMA or WRC rules, but quite commonly used in Japanese mahjong in general)
+- no red fives (not used in the EMA or WRC rules, but quite commonly used in Japanese mahjong in general)
 - flower tiles (not used at all in Japanese mahjong)

 They also may come with
+- blank tiles
 - joker tiles
 - racks to hold the tiles (common in American sets) - most players seem to have an allergic reaction to them in Japanese mahjong tournaments in Europe
 - rulers to straighten the tiles - not necessary if you have a mat with a raised edge